 With the Porsche 910 sports car fitted with a 2-litre flat-6-engine, the two German race drivers Rolf Stommelen and Jochen Neerpasch achieved the sixth place in the overall ranking at the World Sportscar Championship 1967 in Le Mans.
 The vehicle was produced only 35 times and utilized exclusively for circuit races and hill climbs.
 Nevertheless – or exactly for this reason – the collector value of the original vehicles is enormous.
 The vehicle manufacturer EVEX started to rebuild this type of vehicle in the 1970s – as EVEX Porsche 910.
 After just four classic supercars had been manufactured the production was discontinued – up to the present day.

 New: 2-speed transmission for electric mobility

-The high-performance (lithium-ion) battery pack, with a capacity of 53 kilowatt-hours, which is installed in the Kreisel EVEX 910e, weights 1.100 kilograms and enables a realistic range of 350 kilometres.
+The high-performance (lithium-ion) battery pack, with a capacity of 53 kilowatt-hours, which is installed in the Kreisel EVEX 910e, weighs 1.100 kilograms and enables a realistic range of 350 kilometers.
 To accommodate the battery system as well as the powertrain in the rear, the frame of the original vehicle was slightly modified.
-Besides that the air-cooling of the historical vehicle was replaced by a cooling system which Kreisel developed for the high-performance drive.
+Besides that, the air-cooling of the historical vehicle was replaced by a cooling system that Kreisel developed for the high-performance drive.